ironbar/arc25/docs/05_Solution_Summary.md

 of ARC-AGI-2 o3 was solving less than 5% of the semi-private test set.
 It was not the exact same version of o3, but the change was so dramatic.

-To my surprise I was able to score 11.94 on the leaderboard, doubling the score of o3 and being the first team to score above 10% in the challenge.
+To my surprise I was able to score [11.94 on the leaderboard](https://www.kaggle.com/code/ironbar/the-architects-single-task-ttt?scriptVersionId=234515350), doubling the score of o3 and being the first team to score above 10% in the challenge.

+To achieve this I simply took the solution for ARC24 from the Architects and made a few small modifications.

+- Apply test-time training to each task individually, instead of training for a group of tasks together
+- Modify it to work efficiently on 4 GPUs
+- Hyperparameter tuning

+This results showed the power of test-time training, being able to beat the mighty o3 and establishing a strong baseline for the rest of the challenge.

 ### 2. Does hindsight relabeling works for program synthesis on toy tasks?